 - Two courses in the social sciences (politics, anthropology, sociology, or economics)

-- Two additional courses in any of the three preceding categories
+- Three additional courses in any of the three preceding categories

-All students minoring in European and Mediterranean studies must demonstrate proficiency in at least one European language above the intermediate level (such as French, German, Italian, Portuguese, Spanish, or Greek).
+All students minoring in European and Mediterranean studies must demonstrate proficiency in at least one European language above the intermediate level (such as French, Spanish, Portuguese, Italian, German, Greek, Russian, or Turkish).
 They must also complete four 4-point courses (16 points) with a C or better as follows: one course in European history; one course in European culture (literature, philosophy, art history, or cinema); one course in social sciences (politics, anthropology, sociology, or economics); and one additional course in any of the three preceding categories.
 All course programs must be designed in consultation with the center's undergraduate program adviser.

 This program offers qualifying majors in European and Mediterranean studies the opportunity to earn both the B.A. and the M.A. degrees at reduced tuition cost.
 By completing some of their graduate requirements while still undergraduates, students can finish the program in five years.